 Control who has access to your account and what changes they can make.

 Allow other teams or partners to work on updates and put changes live in the same account using workspaces.

 Organize tags and release updates in versions to keep track of changes.

 Use preview mode to test changes before they go live and ensure they are tracking properly.

 Should My Company Use Google Tag Manager?

 This is a more complex question that should involve your marketing and development teams (and a review of your measurement plan and business goals).
 If you are currently running tracking scripts on your website, you will need to complete an audit and make a plan to transition into GTM—it's not as easy as just flipping a switch.

 After you know what you're tracking (and what you want to track), it's best to move all of your tags over at once.
 You can determine what will work for your team based on your situation, and you'll want to set up testing to make sure it's all transitioned smoothly.

-In general, we encourage our clients to move toward GTM because of all the benefits listed above, but the answer really is—it depends.
+In general, we encourage our clients to move toward GTM because of all the benefits listed above, but there’s one basic answer to whether your company should use GTM—it depends.

 There are many helpful resources to help you get a better understanding of GTM.